MitchTalmadge/AMP-dockerized/README.md

 I am a full time college student and have very little time.
 Still, if you need help, post an issue in the repo and work as a community to help each other out.
 I welcome pull requests if you discuss the changes in an issue first.

+## Unraid
+If you are using Unraid, please check out [this support topic](https://forums.unraid.net/topic/98290-support-amp-application-management-panel-corneliousjd-repo/) made by one of our community members, [@CorneliousJD](https://github.com/CorneliousJD)!

 Thank you for your help!
 Enjoy :)